Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson6.md

 - % Func - What percentage of functions have been executed?
 - % Lines - What percentage of executable lines of code have been executed?
 - Uncovered Line #s - Which lines have not been covered by testing?
   - The line numbers refer to code in the lib folder!
-This is the compiled code not the source code in the serc folder.
+This is the compiled code not the source code in the 'src' folder.
 In the example test.js imports from './lib'.

 Take a look at your code and figure out:

 - What hasn't been tested
-- Which branches havn't been executed
+- Which branches haven't been executed
 - Functions that have been tested

 https://medium.com/@krishankantsinghal/how-to-read-test-coverage-report-generated-using-jest-c2d1cb70da8b

+### Pair programming

+Take some time to pair program and solve issues with your code.
+You'll split the time half focussed on one project and half focussed on the other.

+The goal of this session is to

+Pair up with someone you haven't paired with before.

 ## Homework